And I would say one more thing to the church lady who called us in the last hour.

 You have to be really in your gut and in your heart ready to be president of the United States if you decide to run for that.

-And and I simply do not have the desire to do it, nor do I think I'm ready.
+And I simply do not have the desire to do it, nor do I think I'm ready.

-But you will be now, Governor, have more experience than Barack Obama when he announced he was right.
+And we now, Governor, have more experience than Barack Obama when he announced he was right.

 Well, that doesn't mean that I'm ready.

-What an answer!
+What an answer.

 There you have it, Governor Chris Christie of New Jersey.